guruvasan/animals/README.md

 1) Dolphin Model Created by extending Animal and implementing WaterActivity
 2) Fish CLass was not inherited
 3) No Duplicate, Since the swimming is a seperate activity

+Answer For E

+After Executing the CountingAnimals main method

+OUTPUT:
+Total Number of Animals :: 14
+No Of Animals Can Fly :: 4 and the Animals are : [Bird, Rooster, Parrot, Butterfly] No Of Animals Can Walk :: 10 and the Animals are : [Bird, Duck, Chicken, Rooster, Parrot, Frog, Dog, CatterPillar, Butterfly, Cat]
+No Of Animals Can Sing :: 5 and the Animals are : [Bird, Duck, Chicken, Rooster, Parrot] No Of Animals Can Swim :: 7 and the Animals are : [Duck, Fish, Shark, ClownFish, Dolphin, Frog, Dog]